Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

-- Kershaw (1-0) takes the mound for the Dodgers to make his second start this season.
+- The Dodgers will look to Syndergaard (0-0) in his second start this season.

-- In his most recent appearance on Sunday, the lefty threw six innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.
+- His most recent time out was on Sunday against the Arizona Diamondbacks, when the righty threw six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.